 Life Lessons to Thrive in VFX and Animation

-Join Alejandra Lopez, Lead Creature TD (Montreal), Grace (Stevie) Stephens, Lead Surfacing TD (Vancouver), Matthew Smith, Head of Lighting (London) and Akhila Namboodiri, Resource Schedule Manager, DNEG Animation (Global) for an engaging discussion, followed by an interactive Q&A. Moderated by Lorie Corcuera, Head of HR for DNEG Vancouver and LA, this human-first #DNEGDeepDive will empower anyone looking to carve out a career shaping the stories of the future.
+A huge thank you to Alejandra Lopez, Lead Creature TD (Montreal), Grace (Stevie) Stephens, Lead Surfacing TD (Vancouver), Matthew Smith, Head of Lighting (London) and Akhila Namboodiri, Resource Schedule Manager, DNEG Animation (Global) for sharing their authentic experiences in this inspiring discussion.
+We’d also like to thank our incredible moderator, Lorie Corcuera, Head of HR for DNEG Vancouver and LA.

-Earlier this month, we were delighted to showcase our incredible team in our very first DNEG #DeepDive webinar, ‘The Revolution: The New Era Of Facial Performance’.
+In August 2021, we were delighted to kick off our DNEG #DeepDive webinar series with ‘The Revolution: The New Era Of Facial Performance’.

 Speaking about facial animation and performance, Animation Director David Andrews and Global Workflow Architect (Creatures & Characters), Mike Corcoran took audiences deep into the intricacies of ZivaRT and the Unreal Engine MetaHuman environment to discuss how these new tools are revolutionizing the processes of facial rigging and animation.

 Focusing specifically on machine learning and 4D photogrammetry, the two consider how such technology generates a capacity to extract hi-fidelity facial performance directly from the actor, with no blocking pass required.
 Based on monocular video input, these tools allow 3D mesh reconstruction that can be real-time based — a paradigm shift from the otherwise ‘assembly-line’ processes of traditional rigging or modelling.